 By using the best denture adhesive, you can improve the fit and comfort of your dentures and prevent them from falling out.
-While well fitted dentures should stay in tight anyways, many people still use denture adhesives to feel more secure.
+While well-fitted dentures should stay in tight anyways, many people still use denture adhesives to feel more secure.

 Dentures are used to replace missing teeth and should be removed every night before you sleep.
 They can become loose in your mouth as your bones change and your gums recede more and more.
-This is usually a problem when you first lose your teeth and have dentures fitted immediately afterwards.
+This is usually a problem when you first lose your teeth and have dentures fitted immediately afterward.

 It is more common for people to use dental adhesives when they first get dentures in order to adjust to their fit and account for their changing bone structure and receding gum line.
-Lower dentures are generally harder to maintain than upper ones, because they have a smaller surface area to adhere to and the tongue can displace the lower dentures easily.
+Lower dentures are generally harder to maintain than upper ones because they have a smaller surface area to adhere to and the tongue can displace the lower dentures easily.